-Summer’s officially over, the leaves are turning a bright burnished gold and the weather’s requiring cozy sweaters and sweet peep-toe booties.
-Not to mention jean jackets, fuzzy shoes and our kiddos favorite football jerseys.
-So what’s a parent to do when the little ones long to play outside, but lounging poolside is no longer an option?
+Spring is finally a thing!
+So what’s a parent to do when the little ones long to play outside after months of bobbing and weaving snow and ice indoors?
 Take an adventure of Grape-tastic proportions of course!
 Stuffy adults-only wineries are a snooze once the babes join the fam, so we’ve rounded up some of the sweetest spots to picnic, throw a Frisbee, take in the sights and sip some of the best vino this side of the Shenandoah Valley…all with little ones in tow.

 Photo: Joe Shlabotnik via flickr